 – Ambassador team highlighted by 33 carefully selected members: two team captains, 25 age-group triathletes, and six professional triathletes

-– The Mālama Club will compromise a total of 17 individuals
+– The Mālama Club will comprise a total of 17 individuals

 TAMPA, Fla.
 (February 27, 2020) – The IRONMAN Foundation® which creates positive, tangible change in race communities announced today the 2020 IRONMAN Foundation Ambassador Team, recent inductions into the Mālama Club, along with its 27 service project initiatives for this season.
 The 2020 IRONMAN Foundation Ambassador Team is comprised of 33 carefully selected members: two team captains, 25 age-group triathletes, and six professional triathletes.
 The Mālama Club will comprise a total of 17 individuals.